Where to Stay in Bangkok for Foodies

 This reminds me of the story of Mark Iacono, a master pizzaiolo and owner of one of the most famous pizza restaurants in Brooklyn called Lucali.
 And I wish Chef Bing achieves the same level of success here in Thailand

 His pizza has a very good char to it.
 Every bite I took there was a snap and a crunch, the cheese and the sauce, oh man!
-He had done NYC pizza justice and I am so proud he’s in Bangkok!
+He had done NYC pizza justice and I am so ecstatic he’s in Bangkok!

 Chef Bing Cheese Pizza